synshop/rtfm/docs/Equipment/Danger Room/Wood Lathe.md

 `20260622: expandable chuck jaws oiled; lathe cleaned`

 ## Pre-Usage Notes
-!!! note "Requirements"
+!!! warning "Requirements"

-    Eye protection is **REQUIRED**
+    - Eye protection is **REQUIRED**
-    Tool requires certification
+    - Tool certification is **REQUIRED**

+!!! note

-- The lathe speed can only be adjusted one speed level while the lathe is turned off.
+    The lathe speed can only be adjusted one speed level while the lathe is turned off.
 Before mounting workpieces turn the lathe on and lower the speed for safety

 ## Chucks and Mounting Tools
 ### Expandable Chuck